trdyer06/portfolioProject/doc/01-component-brainstorming/01-component-brainstorming.md

       to return or just getting stored values.

 - Component Design #3: `BudgetManager`

-  - **Description**:
+  - **Description**
-    - Calcuates budgets, keeps track of income, expenses, and saving
+    -

   - **Kernel Methods**:
     - `void addIncome(String n, double v)` - adds an income stream named `n` of amount `v` to `this`
     - `void addExpense(String n, double v)` - adds an expense named `n` of amount `v` to `this`
     - `Map.Pair<String, Double> removeTransaction(String s)` - removes a transaction
-    named `s` from `this` and returns its name and value
+    named `s` from `this` and reports the name and value of the transaction
   - **Secondary Methods**:
-    - double getSpendingBudget
+    - `double getSpendingBudget()` - reports the amount that can be spent after income, expenses, and saving
-    - void setSavingGoal
+    - `void setSavingGoal(double s)` - sets the amount that the client wants to save
-    - double getMonthlySpending
+    - `double getMonthlySpending()` - reports the total of all expenses in `this`
-    - double getMonthlyNetIncome
+    - `double getMonthlyNetIncome()` - reports the amount of money after expenses are subtracted from income
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain: